+Abstract.
 Recently, the problem of inconsistency handling in description logics has attracted a lot of attention.
-Many approaches were proposed to deal with this problem based on existing techniques for inconsistency management.
-In this paper, we first define two revision operators in description logics, one is called the weakening-based revision operator and the other is its refinement.
-The logical properties of the operators are analyzed.
+Many approaches have been proposed to deal with this problem based on existing techniques for inconsistency management.
+In this paper, we first define two revision operators in description logics; one is called a weakening-based revision operator and the other is its refinement.
 Based on the revision operators, we then propose an algorithm to handle inconsistency in a stratified description logic knowledge base.
-We show that when the weakeningbased revision operator is chosen, the resulting knowledge base of our algorithm is semantically equivalent to the knowledge base obtained by applying refined conjunctive maxi-adjustment (RCMA) which refines the disjunctive maxi-adjusment (DMA), a good strategy for inconsistency handling in classical logic.
+We show that when the weakening-based revision operator is chosen, the resulting knowledge base of our algorithm is semantically equivalent to the knowledge base obtained by applying refined conjunctive maxiadjustment (RCMA) which refines disjunctive maxi-adjusment (DMA), known to be a good strategy for inconsistency handling in classical logic.